 The length of treatment for model adherent ART® is 10 weeks.
 When providing the Skillstreaming component of ART® only, for clients age 5-12, the length of treatment is also 10 weeks.

 9. What are the "Core Interventions" for ART®?

 The "Core Interventions" include:

-- i.
-Assessment

-- ii.
-Collateral

-- iii.
-Group Psychotherapy
+- Group Psychotherapy

-- iv.
-Group Rehabilitation
+- Group Rehabilitation

+- Psychiatric Diagnostic Interview

-- v.
-Individual Psychotherapy (to "make up" a missed group session)
+- Psychosocial Rehabilitation, (To "make up" a missed group session)

-- vi.
-Individual Rehabilitation Service (to "make up" a missed group session)
+- Psychotherapy (To "make up" a missed group session)